-- The length of the waist to the Knee (Full length)
+- The length of the waist to the Ankle (Full length)

 To know how to cut 6 pieces skirt, you should understand how creating a circular lower zone in the skirt and forming folds.
 The folds in the skirt are the reason you would need a lot of fabric.

-In order to understand this six pieces skirt cutting tutorial more, we will us the following the measurement:
+In order to understand this “six pieces skirt” cutting tutorial more, we will make use of the following measurement:

 - 37 inches for the Waist